Genivia/ugrep/README.md

 Note: most of the ugrep tests produce better performance results without `mmap` (option `--no-mmap`), which may be counter-intuitive.
 See our [TODO](#todo) below.

-With respect to T8: **ugrep** and ripgrep use threads to search files simultaneously.
-Ripgrep has a CPU utilization of 627.2% for this concurrent search.
-By contrast, **ugrep** appears more efficient with a CPU utilization of 276% for the same concurrent search.
-This means that spawning just two or three threads (as specified by `-J2` or `-J3`) yields about the same fast execution times for **ugrep** on this machine.

 In some cases we decided in favor of features and safety over performance.
 For example, **ugrep** considers files binary when containing invalid UTF encodings